YerayMnopi/mastermind-api/README.md

 - The api server, responsable for reading games from the db.

-## Scalability
-In order to handle huge workloads of users fetching events, I proppose the use of horizontal scaling.
-This would be serveral instances of the api server component, maybe orchestrated with kubernetes, or distributing the load with the help of a load balancer.

 ## Packege manager pdm
 This project is handled with [pdm](https://pdm.fming.dev/latest/#installation)